youngkin/erl-web-zookeeper/README.md

 2. `$ ./rebar compile`

 # Running
+Before running the app you'll need to take a look at the src/ez.app.sr file.
+For example, the {hosts, [...]}
+tuple needs to be modified to point to the Zookeeper instance that supports the app.
+The values included should be sufficient for cases where Zookeeper is running locally using the Zookeeper configuration defaults.

+The {env, [{http_host, xxx}, {http_port, xxx}]} needs to reflect your local runtime environment for the application.
+The defaults will be sufficient in most cases.

+If these configuration settings have been changed you'll need to rebuild the app as described above.

+Do one of the following to start the app:

 1. `$ ./start`
 2. Or `$ ./start_in_shell` to start the service in an Erlang shell